Design Arno’s life

 - make the iron triangle (shelter — transportation — livelihood) as tight as possible or break it altogether

-- enjoy the little things / be grateful: cost little to nothing and have a large impact on feelings of wellbeing
+- celebrate and enjoy the little things, be grateful: it costs little to nothing and has a large effect on feelings of well-being

 - celebrate life: life is nature, nature is us, we are all in this together